A Harder-Narasimhan theory for Kisin modules

+In the case of Kisin modules with descent for $\GL_2$, Caruso--David--M\'ezard prove a related result about connectedness of Kisin varieties \cite{CDM2}.
 Essentially nothing in any generality is known beyond $\GL_2$ except over mildly ramified fields $K/\Qp$.
 One motivation for this project was to give a more conceptual explanation for the conjecture, adapting it for other reductive groups as a starting point for a systematic study of Kisin varieties beyond dimension 2.

-Our first result about Kisin varieties is the following: \begin{thm}[{Proposition \ref{HNoverHodge}, Corollary \ref{HNstrata}}] There is a decomposition
+Our first result about Kisin varieties is the following: \begin{thm}[{(Proposition \ref{HNoverHodge}, Corollary \ref{HNstrata})}] There is a decomposition

 by locally closed reduced subschemes such that the closed points of $X^{\nu, P}_{\cM}$ have HN-polygon $P$.
 Furthermore, the (normalized) HN-polygon of any $\fM \in X^{\nu}_{\cM}(\F)$ lies above the Hodge polygon associated to $\nu$ with the same endpoint. \end{thm} The theorem essentially follows from the semi-continuity of the HN-polygon in families with constant generic fiber.